EMMA019/git-repo-ai-profiler/README.md

-🤖 Git Repository AI Profiler
+🤖 git-repo-ai-profiler

-"Not just a log analyzer.
-It's your AI Career Coach."
+Analyze your Git history with Google Gemini AI.

-Reveal your coding style, detect burnout risks, and get actionable advice from an AI CTO based on your Git history.
+Visualize coding habits, discover your "Dev Persona" (e.g., Midnight Sprinter), and get CTO-level advice on code quality and burnout prevention.
+Built with Streamlit & Python.

 (Replace this link with your actual screenshot or GIF)